elsampsa/valkka-core/README.md

   - Arbitrary geometry transformations : think of fisheye spheres, etc.
   - And much more .. !
 - Two-level API.
 Level 1 is simply swig-wrapped cpp.
 Level 2 is higher level and makes development even easier.
-- For an overview of technical details, see [documentation](https://elsampsa.github.io/valkka-core/).
+- For more technical details, see [documentation](https://elsampsa.github.io/valkka-core/).
 If you are just using the python3 API, you should read at least the "Library Architecture" section.

 ## Versions and Features